Jack-cky/SuperPriceWatchdog/README.md

 > Latency is expected because SuperPriceWatchdog relies on community servers.

 > [!WARNING]
 > Prices shown are not current; they are from two days ago.

-If there are missing records for a particular day, no alert will be sent out.
+> [!IMPORTANT]
+> No alert will be sent out when the API call from DATA.GOV.HK does not work properly, such as when the date is missing.
+See [KNOWN_ISSUES](./KNOWN_ISSUES.md) for details.

 <div align="center">
   <a href="https://t.me/SuperPriceWatchdogBot"><img src="./imgs/demo.png" width="40%"></a>